Pagaruyung VII inscription

-Pagaruyung VII inscription, also known as Gudam II inscription, is an inscription founded in Gudam, Pagaruyung, Tanjung Emas, Tanah Datar, West Sumatra.
+Pagaruyung VII inscription, also known as Gudam II inscription, is an inscription founded in Gudam, Pagaruyung Nagari (Village), Tanjung Emas District, Tanah Datar Regency, in West Sumatra, Indonesia.
 This inscription consists of 16 lines of writing that written in Old Malay language, with some terms in Sanskrit and Old Javanese languages, and written in Post-Pallava script.
-This inscription does not have any date, but was estimated written around 14th century.
+This inscription does not have any date, but was estimated written around the 14th century.

 Writings in this inscription almost cannot be read due to its state.
 However, there is a line that include a king's name, which is Srimat Sri Akarendrawarman, which has a title of Maharajadhiraja.
 Besides, there is a writing about curses to those who did not follow king's orders on the inscription.
 Latest research shows that this inscription most likely issued by Akarendrawarman after he ascended as the successor of Adityawarman.

-Pagaruyung VII inscription is currently stored together with some other inscription by Adityawarman in Adityawarman Inscription Complex, in Gudam, Nagari Pagaruyung, Tanah Datar, West Sumatra.
+Pagaruyung VII inscription is currently stored together with some other inscription by Adityawarman in Adityawarman Inscription Complex, also located in Gudam, Pagaruyung, Tanah Datar, West Sumatra.

 Background

-Pagaruyung VII inscription, also known as Gudam II inscription, is one of inscriptions found in Jorong Gudam, Nagari Pagaruyung, Tanjung Emas, Tanah Datar, West Sumatra.
+Pagaruyung VII inscription, also known as Gudam II inscription, is one of inscriptions found in Gudam Jorong (hamlet), Pagaruyung Nagari, Tanjung Emas, Tanah Datar, West Sumatra.
 This inscription was reported by epigraphist and archaeologist N. J. Krom in Oudheidkundig Verslag (Archeological Report) published by Bataviaasch Genootschap van Kusten en Wetenschappen (Royal Batavian Society of Arts and Sciences) in 1912.
 This archeological inventory report mostly provided by Louis Constant Westenenk, the Dutch Assistant Resident tasked in Fort de Kock (now Bukittinggi).